 Help raise money and awareness for a number of great causes by volunteering for one of our charitable and environmental clubs.
 Clubs include:

 We've over 200 student clubs, including our international societies, which are a great way to meet friends and get a break from studying.
-They include:➤African and Caribbean Society
+They include:➤Queen’s International Students Society

 Queen's University Belfast is committed to Equality, Diversity and Inclusion.